Sunset Overdrive: Accolades

 In addition to earning several nominations at major events and ceremonies, it was selected as Best Xbox One Game for the year 2014 by IGN, Hardcore Gamer, Game Revolution, as well as Best Original Game by IGN AU Black Beta Select Awards in December 2014.

 Future

 On September 13, 2018, Insomniac Games expressed interest in making a Sunset Overdrive sequel after completing work on the first game.
 However, as the rights to the intellectual property is wholly owned by Insomniac, they would need to find a new publishing partner that can support the game's large scope.
 In August 2019, Insomniac Games was acquired by Sony Interactive Entertainment.
 Then SIE Chairman Shawn Layden stated that Sunset Overdrive 2 was not a priority for Sony and Insomniac.

 On May 4, 2021, Sony registered the trademark for Sunset Overdrive.
 Eleven days later, Smith said there is nothing stopping the studio developing a sequel to the game in an interview.
 He went on to express interest in returning to the series.

+In December 2023, Insomniac Games was targeted in a ransomware attack by the group Rhysida, who published 1.6 terabytes (TB) of information concerning employee documentation, development assets and corporate timelines related to the developer.
+A planned Sunset Overdrive sequel was purportedly in production since 2015, but was cancelled the following year in favor of the studio prioritizing Marvel's Spider-Man (2018) for PlayStation 4.
+Additional materials from the hack revealed that the initial publishing agreement between Insomniac Games and Microsoft included the latter's rights to two sequels, any future downloadable content, derivative games such as spin-offs, and subsequent ports or re-releases.